 PECR specify that consent must be given to the provider.
 If the relevant value-added service is offered by a third party (with your authority), you should make it very clear that the traffic data will be passed to that third party.
 If the customer gives consent to a provider for a particular service, they should not then be surprised when they are contacted by a third party about that service.

 Remember that the customer is entitled to withdraw their consent at any time, in which case you should immediately stop using the traffic data for marketing or value-added services.
+You should make it easy to withdraw consent, and tell people how.

 The general rule is that you must erase or anonymise the data when it is no longer needed to transmit a communication – in other words, as soon as the message has been sent or the phone call has ended.